jritter/SCAPinoculars/README.md

 oscap xccdf generate report --output resources/report.html resources/arf.xml
 ```

-This is the command that the OpenSCAP report publisher executes in the background.
+This is the command that the SCAPinoculars executes in the background.

 ## Some OpenSCAP insights